India

 Our Guide to Walking in India

 For many years, hiking-based holidays have been held up as one of the most eco-friendly and sustainable forms of travel out there.
 And it’s not hard to see why: once you’ve laced up your boots and filled your backpack with goodies, you’re set for a day of excitement that leaves next-to-no impact on the environment.
-Some of the best hikes in India can be found snuggled between the snowy peaks of the northern Himalayan region and throughout the misty hills of the southern Western Ghats.
+Some of the best hikes on a trip to India can be found snuggled between the snowy peaks of the northern Himalayan region and throughout the misty hills of the southern Western Ghats.
 While it might seem easy choosing a destination, when to go, what to pack and what to see is a bit trickier.
 Read on to discover our top tips on walking in India...

 1. Where Should I go on an Indian Hiking Adventure?